Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design

 \subsection{Definition of Variables for HPA Design}

 An HPA gains propulsion by the pilot pedaling like a bicycle to rotate a propeller, as depicted in Fig. \ref{fig::hpa}.
-It typically has a wing span of 20-35 [m], comparable to that of a passenger aircraft, yet its mass is only about 25-35 [kg].
 Wings of HPA are typically made of foam and balsa wood, covered with heat-shrinkable film, and supported by carbon fiber reinforced plastic (CFRP) pipe frameworks.
 In this paper, we assume this structural configuration for defining the design optimization problem.

 The variables defining the main wing shape are based on dividing the right wing into $n$ segments, defined by $(n+1)$ cross-sections, as shown in Fig. \ref{fig::variables} for the case where $n=4$.
-The variables include $a_i$ for airfoil choice, $b_i$ for the length of each segment, $c_i$ for the chord length, $\alpha_i$ for the angle of attack, and $d_i$ for the diameter of the CFRP pipe forming the main spar.
+The variables include $a_i$ for airfoil (cross-sectional shape) choice from DAE series\cite{drela1989xfoil}, $b_i$ for the length of each segment, $c_i$ for the chord length (wing segment length in fore-aft direction), $\alpha_i$ for the angle of attack (incidence angle of airflow), and $d_i$ for the diameter of the CFRP pipe forming the main beam.
 These variables are real-valued.
-Within each segment, the airfoil, chord length, and angle of attack have a distribution based on linear interpolation of values at both cross-sections.
-The diameter of the CFRP pipe is uniform and defined by $d_i$.
-The airfoil $a_i \in [0, 3]$ corresponds to well-known HPA airfoils named DAE11, DAE21, DAE31, and DAE41 when taking integer values ${0, 1, 2, 3}$, respectively.
-For non-integer values, the performance parameters (lift-curve slope, zero-lift angle, drag coefficient, and thickness ratio) are linearly interpolated between $\lfloor a_i \rfloor$ and $\lceil a_i \rceil$.
-This interpolation is also applied within each segment.